Exploiting Deep Features for Remote Sensing Image Retrieval: A Systematic Investigation: Introduction

-However, for enormous high-resolution remote sensing (HRRS) data, which is of increasingly importance for earth observation, the current methods have limited retrieval performance \cite{Int-2017.PatternNet}.
-One of the key reasons is that it is quite difficult for traditional visual features to represent highly complex geometrical structures and spatial patterns over HRRS images.
-The existing retrieval methods can be divided into three categories according to the type of feature: methods based on low-level features, methods based on mid-level features and methods based on high-level features.
+In this paper, the main issue we focus on is the visual features.
+According to the approaches of feature extraction, the existing retrieval methods can be divided into three categories: methods based on low-level features, methods based on mid-level features and methods based on high-level features.
 Low-level features are always designed by human on the basis of engineering skills and domain expertise.
-Diversity low-level features have been exploited for RS retrieval, mainly including spectral features \cite{Int-1995.content-based.retrieval,Int-1995.system,Int-1996.retrieving,Vis-2002.a.retrieval.system,Vis-2002.retrieval.of.remotely}, texture features \cite{Vis-2000.Gibbs,Vis-2004.remote.sensing.imagery,Vis-2004.using.texture,Vis-2004.retrieval.using.texture,Vis-1997.deriving,Vis-2014.morphological, Vis-2005.Wavelet.features,Vis-2007.A.systematic,Vis-2014.Improved.color,Vis-2015.Multiscale} and shape features \cite{Vis-2005.local.shape,Vis-2011.entropy-balanced,Vis-1999.An.environment,Vis-2001.Query-by-shape}.
+Diverse low-level features have been exploited for RS retrieval, mainly including spectral features \cite{Int-1995.content-based.retrieval,Int-1995.system,Int-1996.retrieving,Vis-2002.a.retrieval.system,Vis-2002.retrieval.of.remotely}, texture features \cite{Vis-2000.Gibbs,Vis-2004.remote.sensing.imagery,Vis-2004.using.texture,Vis-2004.retrieval.using.texture,Vis-1997.deriving,Vis-2014.morphological, Vis-2005.Wavelet.features,Vis-2007.A.systematic,Vis-2014.Improved.color,Vis-2015.Multiscale} and shape features \cite{Vis-2005.local.shape,Vis-2011.entropy-balanced,Vis-1999.An.environment,Vis-2001.Query-by-shape}.
 In contrast, mid-level features can represent more discriminating information by encoding raw features using bag-of-words (BoW) \cite{Mid-BoW}, Fisher vector (FV) \cite{Hig-FV}, vector locally aggregated descriptors (VLAD) \cite{Mid-VLAD} or their variants.
-In general, the above hand-craft features have difficulty in accurately describing the semantic information of HRRS data, because the same type of scenes might emerge at different scales, orientations and illuminations at high spatial resolution, causing relevant images of diverse appearance are hard to be recognized.
+However, owing to the changes of photography scale, orientation and illumination, which makes the relevant ground objects have quite different appearance, the above hand-crafted features lose their effectiveness of discriminating high resolution remote sensing (HRRS) images.